 Satisfactory Academic Progress (SAP) Policy (view full policy) - Federal financial aid recipients must maintain satisfactory academic progress toward the completion of a federal aid eligible program.
 This policy requires students to maintain a 2.0 GPA, 66.67% pace of completion (total earned credits/total attempted credits), and program completion within 150% of the published program credit hours.

 Student Attendance Policy (view full policy) - Federal financial aid recipients must establish attendance or participation in courses to receive federal financial aid.
-How students may establish attendance in their courses, the definition of academically-related activity, and how instructors submit attendance appeals are found in the full policy.
+How students may establish attendance in their courses, the definition of academic engagement, and how instructors submit attendance appeals are found in the full policy.

 Student Loan Code of Conduct Policy (view full policy) - The purpose of the Student Loan Code of Conduct Policy is to ensure the integrity of the student aid process and ethical conduct of Sinclair officers, employees, and agents with respect to student loan practices.